BenoitFreslon/benoitfreslon-layoutmanager/README.md

 * Use Flash IDE to build visual layouts.
 * Build your layouts with native Starling objects (Sprite, Image, TextField, Button).
-* Use the custom Flash components and use the LayoutLoader class to display the layout in real time in your game.
+* Use the custom Flash components and use the LayoutManager class to display the layout in real time in your game.
 * Use the basic class of Starling or use your own classes.
 * Use native properties of Starling classes (texture, text, color, font, etc.).
 * Use instance name in Flash IDE and get objects in your class.